enthru/linhpsdr/README.md

 4) Fix speech processing settings in TX configuration tab (was in wrong position - under equalizer).
 5) Trigger waterfall drag event only when we moving mouse more that 1 pixel to prevent unvanted drag event caused by nmouse jitter.

+### TODO for this fork

+1) Add font change setting.
+2) Fix waterfall drag (sometimes it jumps on a wrong freq. can be a GTK issue on Mac OS)
+3) Save receiver settings when closing window.

 ### Development environment